Type of resources

 -

-Areas affected by flooding in the Department of Alta Verapaz.
+Areas affected by flooding in the Department of Escuintla.
 Captured on 17 October 2011 by RADARSAT-2.
 Data provided by Canadian Space Agency.

 -